tkgktyk/ForceTouch/README.md

 *****
 ## Introduction
 Android devices report pressure of your touch when you tap, press, swipe, and so on.
 However the pressure is different from Apple's Force Touch Technology.
-(That is mechanical implement, isn't it?)
+(That is mechanical implementation, isn't it?)
 Android's pressure is depending on touch area of your finger, not strength.
-But the touch area provides ous new UI.
+But the touch area provides us new UI.

 ## Android's Force Touch
 ![touch1](art/touch1.png)